Edddy/AddMoviePosterToFolder/README.md

 Arguments
 ---------
-Just call `AddMoviePosterToFolder.exe PathToYourMoviesFolder`, or omit the argument to execute in the current folder
+Just call `AddMoviePosterToFolder.exe "C:\Movies"`, or omit the argument to execute in the current folder.